CUBRID/cubrid-manual/en/sql/query/json_table.rst

     - NULL ON EMPTY: the column is set to NULL.
 This is the default behavior.
     - ERROR ON EMPTY: an error is thrown
-    - DEFAULT json_string ON EMPTY: json_string will be used instead of the missing value.
-Column type rules also apply to the default value.
+    - DEFAULT value ON EMPTY: value will be used instead of the missing value.

   - on error can have one of the following values:

     - NULL ON ERROR: the column is set to NULL.
 This is the default behavior.
     - ERROR ON ERROR: an error is thrown.
-    - DEFAULT json_string ON ERROR: json_string will be used instead of the array/object/json scalar that failed coercion to desired column type.
-Column type rules also apply to the default value.
+    - DEFAULT valueON ERROR: value will be used instead of the array/object/json scalar that failed coercion to desired column type.

 - name type EXISTS PATH json path: this returns 1 if any data is present at the json path location, 0 otherwise.